 The bad news?
-About a dozen of them are publicly traded and all have declined significantly in value since their IPO.
+About two dozen of them are publicly traded and almost all have declined significantly in value since their IPO.
 The rest remain privately held.
 The historical track record of investing in anti-aging companies is quite poor!

 That said, with the vastly increased technical capabilities of modern science, there is tremendous potential going forward.
 Will some of these emerging companies overcome the aging processes and enable greater healthspan and longevity for humanity?
 Let’s take a look at some of the more notable ones.